corda/corda-docs-portal/content/en/platform/corda/4.3/enterprise/shell.md

 ### Work with flows

 Use the different flow commands available to make changes on the ledger.
 You can `start`, `kill`, `watch`, or `list` flows.
 You can also perform several commands that help to manage flows that have encountered an error.
 These are: `retry`, `pause`, `pauseAll`, `retryAllPaused`, `pauseAllHospitalized`, and `retryAllPausedHospitalized`.
-You may also find it useful to query flow data.

-#### Query flow data

-The shell can be used to query flow data.
-For more information on the types of data that can be queried and instructions for doing so.

 #### Start a flow